-It would have been nice to have that posted somewhere at the top of the portal!
+It would have been nice to have that posted somewhere at the top of the stairs!

-The first session was given by Wendy Watson Nelson...and was on of my favorites.
+The first session was given by Wendy Watson Nelson...and was one of my favorites.

 It will be part of the broadcast on BYUTV, so if you have the ability to watch that, do.

 We then broke into mini-sessions where you could choose what you wanted to attend all over campus.